-- 86. The complainant alleges that the lack of information and certainty surrounding the disappearance of her husband, particularly because of UNMIK's failure to properly investigate the disappearance, caused mental suffering to herself and her family. - 87.
-The SRSG, rejects this allegation, stressing that there were neither assertions made by the complainant of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter, or the emotions of the complainant and her family emanating from the disappearance of her husband.

-88. The SRSG adds that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the disappearance of her husband.
+- 87. The complainant alleges that the lack of information and certainty surrounding the abduction and disappearance of her brother, particularly because of UNMIK's failure to properly investigate the disappearance, which caused mental suffering to herself and her family. - 88.
+The SRSG, rejects this allegation, stressing that there were neither assertions made by the complainant of any bad faith on the part of UNMIK personnel involved with the matter, nor evidence of any disregard for the seriousness of the matter, or the emotions of the complainant and her family emanating from the abduction and disappearance of her brother. - 89.
+The SRSG adds that the understandable and apparent mental anguish and suffering of the complainant cannot be attributed to UNMIK, but rather results from the abduction and disappearance of her brother.
 The SRSG concludes that the complainant's suffering lacks a character distinct from the emotional distress which may be regarded as inevitably caused to the relatives of the victim of a serious human rights violation.